-Click on the following Wto see all current Officers, Executive Committee, and Advisory Committee members elected at the July 11, 2015 Annual Meeting to two year terms.
+Click on the following Wto see all current Officers, Executive Committee, and Advisory Committee members elected at the July 14, 2017 Annual Meeting to two year terms.
 Do not hesitate to contact any member if you too would like to serve on one of our committees!
 Note Litchfield and West Gardiner Advisory Committee vacancies that we need to fill.
-Keep in mind that we meet only 3-4 times per year so contact the commodore if you would like to help!
+Keep in mind that we meet only 3-4 times per year so contact the commodore if you would be willing to help!

 Commodore David Dennett